You can discover some of the finest, most pristine beaches in the world at Florida’s state parks.

 There’s a simple explanation for the phenomenon: Live oaks and cedars, some a century old, grow on Big Talbot’s dunes.
 As the dunes erode, the trees tumble onto the beach below.

 Besides offering unrivaled beauty, the trees’ remains provide shelter and food for coastal wildlife.
-The park is also ideal for nature study, bird-watching, and photography.
+The Florida state park is also ideal for nature study, bird-watching, and photography.

 For a fascinating glimpse into its salt marsh, rent a kayak or take a guided paddle tour with Kayak Amelia (888-30-KAYAK).
 Kayak tours require advance reservations.